Eugen Seydel

-Eugen Seydel was a police chief in Vienna and president of the International Criminal Police Commission (now known as Interpol) from 1934 to 1935.
+Eugen Seydel was an Austrian police chief in Vienna and president of the International Criminal Police Commission (ICPC - now known as Interpol) from 1934 to 1935.
 Seydel was born in Vienna in 1879 and died in 1958.

 Career

-In 1932 Seydel became vice president of the police in Vienna.
-From March 20, 1933 to September 28, 1934 he was police president and thus head of the Federal Police Directorate in Vienna.
-Seydel was President of the International Criminal Police Commission from 1934 to 1935.
-He was buried at Meidling cemetery.
+In 1932, Seydel was appointed Vice President of the Vienna Police.
+From 20 March 1933 to 28 September 1934, he served as Police President, heading the Federal Police Directorate in Vienna.
+He subsequently held the position of President of the International Criminal Police Commission from 1934 to 1935.
+Seydel passed away in 1958 and was laid to rest in Meidling Cemetery in Vienna.